 On 10 December 2003, the CSD was registered as a legal entity, in the legal form of a joint stock company, 100% owned by the Republic of Serbia.

 The rights, obligations, and responsibilities of the CSD are governed by the Law on the Capital Market and the Companies Law.

 As provided for under the Law on the Capital Market, the Serbian Securities Commission is the regulatory and oversight body for the CSD.
 According to the same piece of legislation, the National Bank of Serbia is responsible for enacting regulations that govern payment operations using cash accounts opened with the CSD; the central bank also monitors these operations for statutory compliance.

 The Law on the Capital Market stipulates that membership in the CSD is open to the Republic of Serbia, National Bank of Serbia, investment firms, credit institutions, market operators, regulated markets, fund management companies, foreign legal entities engaging in clearing and settlement or registration, and any other entities that meet membership criteria set out in the CSD’s general enactments.
 The CSD’s membership has grown to include over 50 investment companies and credit institutions.
 The Republic of Serbia and National Bank of Serbia are also members of the CSD.

-The settlement system follows Recommendations for Securities Settlement systems issued by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organisation of Securities Commissions (IOSCO).
+The settlement system is designes in accordance with Recommendations for Securities Settlement systems issued by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organisation of Securities Commissions (IOSCO).